ClusterHQ/flocker/docs/labs/installer.rst

     uft-flocker-install cluster.yml && uft-flocker-config cluster.yml && uft-flocker-plugin-install cluster.yml

-This step will take about 15 minutes, and will:
+This step should take about 5 minutes, and will:

-* install the OS packages on your nodes required to run Flocker
+* install the OS packages on your nodes required to run Flocker, including Docker
 * configure certificates, push them to your nodes, set up firewall rules for the control service
+* start all the requisite Flocker services
 * install the Flocker Docker plugin, so that you can control Flocker directly from the Docker CLI

 Check that Flocker cluster is active